jahoobas1/Fred-Lang/README.md

 TEST BETA VERSIONS HERE: https://www.roblox.com/games/17616460384/J-testing-place

 # HOW IT WORKS
-J+ works by taking the code sent in as a string and splitting it up into seperate strings in an array. <br>
+Fred works by taking the code sent in as a string and splitting it up into seperate strings in an array. <br>
 It further splits those up into commands and arguments. <br>
 It uses those to run a function with arguments to do things within the game. <br>